stevencombs/retrocombs.github.io/_posts/2021/2021-08-01-retro-handhelds.md

 🕹️ [Purchase the FateFan Retro Game Console](https://amzn.to/2UjRzp5)

-### Companion Video – Title
+### FateFan Companion Video – Title

 Coming Soon!

-### Features
+### FateFan Features

 Coming soon!

-### Retro Games Highlights
+### FateFan Retro Games Highlights

-Below is a table of my favorite retro game titles on the Great Boy.
+Below is a table of my favorite retro game titles on the Fate Fan.
 This list includes the game number to locate each game since they are not in alphabetical order.
+An `*` next to a menu number (#) indicates a game I game I demonstrate in the companion video.

 Coming Soon!